dontEatMe/three.js-GUI-engine/README.md

 GUI.ScrollBar - scrollbar
 GUI.Icon - image

-All elements have redefinable methods onmousedown(object), onmouseup(object), onmouseover(object), onmouseout(object), where object is subelement for which the event has been occurred.
+All elements have redefinable methods onmousedown(intersect), onmouseup(intersect), onmouseover(intersect), onmouseout(object), where object is subelement for which the event has been occurred.
 Element form specifies by geometry property.

 example install: